 Tenant working groups

-We are setting up a new Housing Engagement Board made up of 10 people.
+Our Housing Engagement Board is made up of 10 people:

-- Six elected tenant representatives (one will be a leaseholder)
+- Six elected tenant representatives (one is a leaseholder)

 - Head of Housing, Peter Campbell